-Joe Van Eeckhout is a documentary filmmaker and photographer, originally from the Pacific Northwest of the United States, currently based in between East Africa and New York.
+Joe Van Eeckhout is a documentary filmmaker, cinematographer, and photographer, originally from the Pacific Northwest of the United States, currently based New York.
 Recent work has taken him to the Philippines, Democratic Republic of the Congo, South Sudan, Ethiopia, Sudan, and Somalia.

 His work primarily explores issues relating to climate change, conflict, human rights and political ecology.
 He is often drawn to stories exploring the evolving relationship between humans, resources, and land.
 He holds a Masters in New Media Photojournalism from the Corcoran School of Arts + Design at the George Washington University.